 Once the tornado made it to the Mississippi River, it decimated steamboats and other vessels in the harbor, breaking them into pieces and scattering them from the Missouri to the Illinois shore.
 And, while the sturdy Eads Bridge remained standing, nearly 300 feet of its eastern approach was torn away.
 Pieces of the bridge weighing several tons were even scattered 100 feet away.

 After it battered the Eads Bridge, the tornado continued across the Mississippi into East St. Louis, Illinois, where it did the worst of its damage.
 Scarcely a house or building remained standing, with everything along the river completely swept away.

 Once the danger had passed, volunteers from across the city and surrounding areas came together to help the wounded.
 They dug through massive amounts of debris, set up a makeshift hospital, and used every means available to help the injured as quickly as possible.
 And, they continued their work well into the early hours of the next morning.

 Once communication was restored, the rest of the country learned of the devastation and many more offers of aid came to the affected people and areas.
 Within a few weeks the city was able to begin rebuilding.
 And, just eight years later, the once-again bustling city of St. Louis, Missouri, hosted the 1904 World’s Fair.
-The Eads Bridge also returned to its former glory and remains in use today.

 For more information on how you can prepare yourself, your family, and your friends for tornadoes and severe weather, visit Ready.gov.